JessicaG/bartelby/notes/goodbye.md

-HELLO FROM THE OtHER SIDE
+HELLO FROM THE OtHER SIDEjklflskdjflkdsjflksdjf